Zhenya22886/SelfAssessment/Skills/JavaScript.md

   - Symbol
   - Reflect
 - Statements
-  - if
+  - if🖐️ used
-  - while
+  - while🖐️ used
-  - do..while
+  - do..while🖐️ used
-  - for
+  - for🖐️ used
   - for..in
-  - for..of
+  - for..of🖐️ used
-  - for await
+  - for await🖐️ used
-  - throw
+  - throw👂 heard
-  - break
+  - break👂 heard
-  - continue
+  - continue👂 heard
-  - import
+  - import👂 heard
   - export
   - label
   - try..catch